BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/README.md

  - Raspberry Pi 3B+
  - SD Card with 32GB (minimum)
- - PC (either for remote controll the RPi or for the VM installation Guide)
+ - PC (either for remote control the RPi or for the VM installation Guide)

  ## Important